Catch Cybercriminals with the Latest Tools

 Cybercrime and Fraud Professionals Needed

-$600 billion — that’s what cybercrimes cost businesses worldwide according to a 2018 report conducted by McAfee and the Center for Strategic and International Studies (CSIS).1
+$1 trillion — that’s what cybercrimes cost businesses worldwide according to a 2020 report conducted by McAfee and the Center for Strategic and International Studies (CSIS).1

 The number of ways fraud and cybercrime can be committed is dizzying: Piracy, espionage, denial-of-service attacks, hacking, identity fraud, dissemination of worms and viruses.
 These are just a few of the ways cybercriminals inflict harm.

 In Utica University’s online Bachelor of Science in Cybersecurity with the Cybercrime and Fraud Investigation specialization, you’ll gain experience using cryptography, computer forensics, and steganography techniques.
 You’ll learn to leverage the latest technologies to conduct cybercrime and fraud investigations and bring white-collar criminals to justice.

 Utica University is a leader in cybersecurity education, designated as a National Center of Academic Excellence by the Department of Homeland Security and the National Security Agency.

 Companies need cybersecurity professionals who can lead efforts to prevent and detect fraudulent activity, then minimize damage if or when it occurs.
 According to the 2022 Global Economic Crime and Fraud Survey:2

-- Only 54% of companies have conducted a general fraud or economic crime risk assessment in the past two years
+- 46% of companies reported experiencing fraud or economic crime in the past two years

 As cybercrimes and fraud make bigger headlines and people’s personal data is compromised, the pressure for CEOs to be held accountable for a lack of cybersecurity has increased.
-Of companies with global revenues over $10 billion, more than half experienced fraud in the past two years.2 As a result, 43 percent of companies surveyed are increasing spending to combat fraud.2 That investment means more opportunities for you.
+Of companies with global revenues over $10 billion, more than half experienced fraud in the past two years.2 As a result, organizations are enhancing technical capabilities and implementing stronger internal controls.2 That investment means more opportunities for you.